WebEngage/we-personalization-flutter/README.md

 implement ***placeholderCallback***

-In your class where you have added WEGPersonalization implement it with ***WEPlaceholderCallback*** and override the methods
+In your class where you have added WEPersonalization implement it with ***WEPlaceholderCallback*** and override the methods

 ```dart